PolyPasswordHasher/PolyPasswordHasher-C/README.md

   // context is locked after loading from disk. context = pph_reload_context("securepasswords");

-  // at this point we can still provide a login service, thanks to the partial
+  // at this point we can still provide a login service, thanks to the isolated
   // bytes extension.
 But in order to create accounts and to provide full login
   // functionality, we should unlock the store. if(pph_check_login(context, "Alice",strlen("alice"), "i'm.trudy",